Evidlo/prelim/main.typ

   )

+  where $I_"exo" = integral_lambda L_"exo" (lambda) dif lambda$.

-  Assuming Lyman-α photons are emitted in a Poisson process, the actual number of photoelectrons created in a single camera frame of duration $t_"fr"$ is given by random variable
+  Assuming Lyman-α photons follow a Poisson process, the actual number of photoelectrons created in a single camera frame of duration $t_"fr"$ is given by random variable

   #math.equation(numbering:none,
       $E_"phot" tilde.op "Pois"(t_"fr" e_"phot") gt("(events)")$
   )

+  //FIXME glass or silicon

-  In general, single photoelectrons are difficult to detect, so the Carruthers cameras employ an #gls("MCP") for turning a single particle into a detectable shower of particles.  #glspl("MCP") consist of an array of small glass tubes (channels) which are electrically charged so that a photoelectron striking the wall of one of these tubes will cause a cascade of particles via secondary emission @microchannelplate.
-The small size of these channels ensures that the subsequent shower of particles exits the #gls("MCP") in the same location as the photoelectron, preserving image spatial resolution.
-Due to the nature of secondary emission, the number of particles created by the #gls("MCP") from a photoelectron is given by the discrete random variable $G_"mcp"$, whose distribution has been measured in the laboratory.
+  In general, single photoelectrons are difficult to detect, so the Carruthers cameras employ an #gls("MCP") for turning a single energetic photoelectron into a detectable cloud of lower energy electrons.  #glspl("MCP") consist of an array of small silicon tubes (channels) which are electrically charged so that a photoelectron striking the wall of one of these tubes will cause a cascade of particles via secondary emission @microchannelplate.
+The small size of these channels ensures that the subsequent cloud of electrons exits the #gls("MCP") in approximately the same location as the photoelectron, minimizing spatial blurring.
+Due to the nature of secondary emission, the signal gain from the #gls("MCP") from a photoelectron is given by the discrete random variable $G_"mcp"$, whose distribution is #gls("MCP") voltage-dependent and has been measured in the laboratory.
 The number of electrons leaving the MCP due to Lyman-α photoelectrons is given by

   #math.equation(numbering: none,
-      $f_"mcp" sum_(l=1)^(E_"phot") G_"mcp,l" gt("(counts)")$
+      $f_"mcp" sum_(l=1)^(E_"phot") G_"mcp,l" gt("(counts/event)")$
   )

-  where $f_"mcp"$ is a flat-field representing spatial gain variation on the #gls("MCP").
+  where $f_"mcp"$ is a dimensionless scaling factor representing spatial gain variation on the #gls("MCP").

-  Energetic particles from space which directly penetrate the spacecraft body and impinge on the MCP are modeled by $E_"mcp" tilde.op "Pois"(t_"fr" e_"mcp")$ and the number of counts is given by
+  Solar energetic particles which directly penetrate the spacecraft body and impinge on the MCP are modeled by $E_"mcp" tilde.op "Pois"(t_"fr" e_"mcp")$ and the number of counts is given by

   #math.equation(numbering: none,
       $f_"mcp" sum_(l=1)^(E_"mcp") G_"mcp,l" gt("(counts)")$
   )

-  Additional sources of electron counts are energetic particles impinging on the #gls("APS") ($C_"aps"$), as well as thermally generated electrons from the instrument electronics known as _dark current_ ($C_"dark"$).
-The charge from these electrons accumulates in the #gls("CCD") until it is amplified and read out by the #gls("ADC") as #gls("DN") given by
+  Additional sources of detected electron counts are solar energetic particles impinging on the #gls("APS") ($C_"aps"$), as well as thermally generated electrons from the instrument electronics known as _dark current_ ($C_"dark"$).
+The charge from these electrons accumulates in the #gls("CMOS") until it is amplified and read out by the #gls("ADC") as #gls("DN") given by

   #math.equation(numbering: none,
       $Y &= (f_"mcp" sum_(l=1)^(E_"phot" + E_"mcp") G_"mcp,l" + C_"aps" + C_"dark") g_"aps" + R gt("(DN)")$
   )

-  where $R$ is normally distributed read noise with bias introduced during readout and $g_"aps"$ is configurable gain in the #gls("APS") electronics.
+  where $R$ is normally distributed read noise with bias $b$ introduced during readout and $g_"aps"$ is configurable gain in the #gls("APS") electronics.

-  @bd_annotated shows the Lyman-α signal at each stage in the camera, starting with photon spectral flux and ending with a final measurement in DN.
   A summary of all variables and sources of randomness is given in @knownvariables and @randomvariables.

-  #figure(
-      image("figures/bd_annotated2.svg", width: 120%),
-      caption: [Statistical model of instrument, showing instrument stages and sources of background noise] ) <bd_annotated>

   #figure(
       table(